gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

   ```
 </details>

 This solution now makes only one pass through the list, meaning as the input array grows, the solution will perform better compared to our original solution.
+The video lesson contains a more detailed walkthrough of the sample refactored solution above.

 ## Summary